neilspink/aws-lambda-website-status-checking/README.md

-# aws-lambda-website-status-checking
+# Website Status Checking Using AWS Lambda

-Website Status Checking Using AWS Lambda
+Utilities I use for checking a website is online or ensuring my google analytics code is found on my website.
+You could also use these Lambda functions to monitor other things too.